TESTCLASS1/week3-ttran-student/README.md

 ## CSC105X-Week3

+### 1. Objectives:

-### This week assignment focuses on variable declaration and display information of variables
+This week assignment focuses on variable declaration and display information of variables

+### 2. Instruction:

-### This is code instruction for Week 3 Assignment
+This is code instruction for Week 3 Assignment

 Within your Main function: